Biden: Results of California recall will be felt nationally

 LONG BEACH, Calif.
-(AP) — President Joe Biden put the stakes of the recall election that could remove California Gov. Gavin Newsom from office in stark terms Monday, urging state Democrats to send a message to the nation that “leadership matters, science matters.”
+(AP) — President Joe Biden put Democrats’ approach to the coronavirus pandemic on the line Monday, casting the California recall that could remove Gov. Gavin Newsom from office as an opportunity for voters to show the nation that “leadership matters, science matters.”

 “The eyes of the nation are on California because the decision you’re going to make isn’t just going to have a huge impact on California, it’s going to reverberate around the nation, and quite frankly, not a joke, around the world,” the Democratic president said at a rally in the Southern California city of Long Beach.